krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     is in the same format as those used by the **pkinit_cert_match** option in :ref:`krb5.conf(5)`.
 (New in release 1.16.)

+**pac_privsvr_enctype**
+    Forces the encryption type of the PAC KDC checksum buffers to the specified encryption type for tickets issued to this server, by deriving a key from the local krbtgt key if it is of a different encryption type.
+It may be necessary to set this value to "aes256-sha1" on the cross-realm krbtgt entry for an Active Directory realm when using aes-sha2 keys on the local krbtgt entry.

 This command requires the **modify** privilege.

 Alias: **setstr**